dimforge/ncollide/docs/geometric_queries.md

 </center>

 Of course, if the starting point of the ray is outside of any shape, then the `solid` flag has no effect.
-Note that a solid ray cast is usually much **faster** than a non-solid one.
+Note that a solid ray cast is usually **much faster** than a non-solid one.

 The following examples attempt to cast two rays `ray_inside` and `ray_miss` on a cuboid.
-Because the starting point of `ray_inside` is located inside of the cuboid, the resulting time of impact will be zero if the ray cast is solid, or not-zero otherwise.
+Because the starting point of `ray_inside` is located inside of the cuboid, the resulting time of impact will be zero if the ray cast is solid and non-zero otherwise.
 Casting `ray_miss` will fail because it starts and points away from the cuboid.